-People who experience opioid use disorder may be in medication-assisted treatment (MAT).
-In MAT a person is prescribed medication by a doctor such as Suboxone, methadone, or Vivitrol to treat their addiction.
+People who experience opioid use disorder may be prescribed medication to treat their addiction.
+In these cases, a person is prescribed medication by a doctor such as Suboxone, methadone, or Vivitrol to treat their addiction.
 These are legally prescribed medications used to treat addiction, just like insulin is legally prescribed to treat diabetes.

-Scenario: Marc is in MAT and is not currently engaged in the illegal use of opioids.
+Scenario: Marc is receiving medication to treat substance use disorder and is not currently engaged in the illegal use of opioids.
 When he applies to fire-fighter academy, he is required to undergo a medical exam as part of his application, before an offer has been made.
 If he does not undergo the medical exam, he will not be considered for the academy.

 During the exam, the doctor asks, “Are you taking any prescription drugs?”
 Even though this question violates the ADA, Marc responds honestly, “Yes, Suboxone.”